alfarom256/MinifilterResearch/Write-up.md

 ```
 Decompilation of `FltpInitializeCallbackNode`

-Once the node completed initialization, I then returned back into `FltpSetCallbacksForInstance` where the next step was to insert the created callback node into the volume by the function `FltpInsertCallback`.
+Once the node completed initialization, I then returned back into `FltpSetCallbacksForInstance` once the node completed initialization.
+The next step was to insert the created callback node into the volume by the function `FltpInsertCallback`.
 Breaking on `FltpInsertCallback`, I observed the referenced second argument of `_FLT_VOLUME`, and enumerated the callback table on function entry and return.
 But first I noted the address of my pre-create routine:

 ```
 kd> x DemoMinifilter!PreCreateCallback
 fffff805`0c161020 DemoMinifilter!PreCreateCallback (struct _FLT_CALLBACK_DATA *, struct _FLT_RELATED_OBJECTS *, void **)
 ```

 I then inspected the volume passed in via `rdx`, and it's associated callback table.
-Examining the list of callbacks, since I know my filter is only registering IRP_MJ_CREATE, I only need to monitor the callbacks at index 22:
-`(IRP_MJ_CREATE + 22) == 0 + 22 == 22`
+Examining the list of callbacks, since I know my filter is only registering `IRP_MJ_CREATE`, I only need to monitor the callbacks at index 22 `(IRP_MJ_CREATE + 22) == 22`:

 ```
 kd> dt FLTMGR!_FLT_VOLUME @rdx
    +0x000 Base             : _FLT_OBJECT